Pricing

 Can I use Ahrefs to find unlinked mentions of my competitors?

 Yes.
 Search for any brand name in Content Explorer using the same process.
-This is a powerful way to find publications that cover your category but have not yet mentioned your brand — creating opportunities for proactive outreach and future mentions.
+This is a powerful way to find publications that cover your category but haven’t yet mentioned your brand, creating opportunities for proactive outreach and future mentions.

 Finding unlinked brand mentions in Ahrefs is a repeatable, high-ROI process when approached systematically.
 Start with a comprehensive Content Explorer audit for your brand name and key product terms.
 Filter for quality.
 Verify at the page level.
 Prioritize based on authority, traffic, editorial context, and AI visibility potential.